MarketingProInsider/marketingproinsider/content/posts/blog_53.md

 ### Use Facebook Insights
 Facebook provides its own analytics tool, Facebook Insights, which allows page admins to track performance metrics directly on the platform.
 Here’s how to navigate it:

-**Accessing Insights:** Go to your Facebook Page and click on "Insights" in the menu.
+•	**Accessing Insights:** Go to your Facebook Page and click on "Insights" in the menu.

-**Metrics Overview:** Explore sections like "Overview," "Posts," and "People" to gather data on engagement, reach, and audience demographics.
+•	**Metrics Overview:** Explore sections like Overview, Posts, and People to gather data on engagement, reach, and audience demographics.

-**Data Export:** For deeper analysis, you can export your data to Excel for further manipulation.
+•	**Data Export:** For deeper analysis, you can export your data to Excel for further manipulation.

 ### Third-Party Tools
 In addition to Facebook Insights, several third-party tools can provide additional benchmarks and comparative data.
 Popular options include: